0-ml/flip/README.md

 # Run Experiments
 By default, we use SLURM for job scheduling in order to achieve large-scale evaluation.
-For example, the shell script for running experiments for evalation of global model performance that sweeps the combination of various algorithms and datasets is `/scripts/run_batch.sh`.
+For example, the shell script for running experiments for evaluation of global model performance that sweeps the combination of various algorithms and datasets is `/scripts/run_batch.sh`.
 To run experiments without SLURM, turn off the SLURM option in `run_batch.sh` to  `--slurm=false`.